GoogleCloudPlatform/docker-ci-helper/README.md

 ### Run Docker with appropriate flags to run the test

-* Trampoline V2 will mount the source at /workspace.
+* Trampoline V2 will mount the project source code at /workspace (it assumes the upward closest git root as the project root).
 * Trampoline V2 will add appropriate environment variables.
 * Trampoline V2 will use invoker's uid and the Docker gid on the host.
 * Trampoline V2 will run a command specified by